armchair-traveller/sashui/examples/shui/menu/notes.md

 - Request animation frame

 ... wow these notes were useless.
 Attempting an initial adaption was far more fruitful.
 The final implementation looks completely different from initial.

+Simply understanding truly what was happening was what was necessary.
+There were many misunderstandings that once converted became simple vanilla JS (DOM) manipulations.